 How do you gauge if candidates have emotional intelligence?
-You already know what interview questions to ask to find out if a candidate has the right technical skills and relevant experience.
+You already know what interview questions to ask to find out if they have the right technical skills and relevant experience.
 But emotional intelligence is just as important.

 The ability to recognise, understand and manage emotions has become one of the most important skills employers look for in an employee.

 When it comes to work relationships in particular, having emotional intelligence or emotional quotient (EQ) means the candidate will probably fit into the team and company better and will be able to bring out the best in their colleagues.

 This is particularly helpful during a pandemic when many workplaces are more pressured, and remote-workers need to draw deeper on their personal qualities to keep performance levels up.

 Broadly speaking, there are five traits associated with emotional intelligence: self-awareness, self-regulation, motivation, empathy and social skills.
 Here’s what to look for in a potential team member with these magic ingredients.

 There’s a reason why so many interviewers ask candidates about their weaknesses - as well as strengths.
 It turns out that key attributes of those who possess high EQ are that they’re honest and self-aware of any challenges they have.